hscrocha/CodeClonesActivity/README.md

 ```
 ../rcfviewer-0.2/rcfviewer.sh
 ```
-If that displas an empty interface, it means the rcfviewer is working and you can skip to the next paragraph.
+If that displays an empty interface, it means the rcfviewer is working and you can skip to the next paragraph.
 If you get any errors, it is probably because the runner copied the wrong library.
 Open the `rcfviewer-0.2` folder in your file explorer, and look inside the folder `jar/swt`.
 Order the files by date, and pick the most current version for your operating system and hardware.
 Copy the `swt-<os-hardware>.jar` file to the `jar` folder and rename it as `swt.jar`.
-Try running rcfviewer again from the command-line.
+Try running rcfviewer again from the command line.
 If it does not work, try copying a different library.

-Now that rcfviewer works, lets ask it to display our clone report.
-Make sure you are still on the freemercator as your current folder, and type in the terminal/prompt:
+Now that rcfviewer works, let's ask it to display our clone report.
+Make sure you are still on the freemercator as your current folder and type in the terminal/prompt:
 ```
 ../rcfviewer-0.2/rcfviewer.sh clonereport.rcf
 ```

+This tool detects and organizes clones.
+It also categorizes clones by type:
+- Type 1: Exact match (only different in whitespaces, line breaks, comments).
+- Type 2: Same syntax, meaning variables can be renamed and constants may change.
+- Type 3: Close match, the majority of the code is similar with added, deleted, or modified lines.
+- Type 4: Semantic clone, code is different but does the same thing.

+The viewer also displays the source code (if you dont see the source code, you did not follow the instructions exactly and changed something, most probably where you executed the commands).

+Questions:
+- Did you try to run Dude in the background?
+Are you still waiting for it to finish?
+- What information do you have in the clone report viewer?
+What different views?
+- How many clone classes are reported?
+- What types of clones does the tool detect?
+- Can you determine any refactoring candidates from the source code view?
+- What types of clones are more clear, and easy, candidates for refactoring?

+Main Lesson: Sophisticated tools are necessary to apply clone detection in real-world applications.
+Moreover, type-1 clones are prime candidates for refactorings and the easiest to remove.
+Type-2 clones are also good and simple candidates for refactoring activities.

 ## Others